 What Problems Can be Caused by Poor Sanitation?

 Product contamination is the biggest problem when the product itself has to be free of germs, fungi, foreign substances, or other contaminants that could jeopardize the health of the end user.
 When such contaminants are found, they can result in recalls costing your company millions of dollars.
 High-value lawsuits may also be filed, especially if someone gets sick or is injured.

 In products unrelated to health, contaminants can still render entire batches impossible to sell.
 Consumers demand that products meet their expectations of quality, texture, color, scent, and more.
 If something seems “off” or “stale,” they are likely to return the item or not buy it in the first place.

-Poor sanitation can also cause problems with the production equipment itself.
+Poor sanitation can also cause problems with the functioning of production equipment itself.
 If your filter cannot be adequately cleaned, it can cause fluids to back up due to reduced flow.
 It could potentially release clots of material that can cause clogs and cause other issues with your product.

 With these things in mind, it’s easy to see why you should use a 3A-certified inline Y strainer even if your products don’t legally have to be sterile.
 Making this simple change is excellent insurance against unexpected recalls, non-merchantability, and production equipment problems.

 - 3A-Certified strainers are important parts of a strong sanitation program